theusaf/BattlefieldChess/README.md

     - `M. DEF` is used against magical attacks.
 4. If the defender is still alive, it can counterattack if the original position of the attacker is in the defender's attack path.
     - This is subject to change.
+    - In this way, the opponent's piece can be defeated when it's not one's turn.

 ### Bonus Stats
 TODO